trungtv4597/Data_Science_Knowledge_Notes/Data_Scientist_Thinking.md

 * **Mode**: Most frequent element in a dataset.

 #### Variability
-* **Variance** and **Standard Deviation**: Measure the dispersion of a set of data points around its mean value.
+* **Variance** and **Standard Deviation**: Measure of the dispersion of a set of data points around its mean value.
     * _Standard Deviation_ == sqrt(_Variance_)

-* **Coefficient of variation (CV)**: Measure the ratio of dispersion of a single variable or multi-variables with different unit (e.g. usa-vnd).
+* **Coefficient of variation (CV)**: Measure of the ratio of dispersion of a single variable or multi-variables with different unit (e.g. usa-vnd).
     * _CV_ == _Standard Deviation_ / _mean_

+* **Covariance**: Measure of the joint variability of two variables.
+    * _Positive_ : The two variables move together.
+    * _Negative_ : They move in opposite directions.
+    * _0 (zero)_ : They are independent.

+* **Correlation**: Because _covariance_ can take on values from negative to positive-infinity, this is hard to intuitively interpret. _Correlation_ is a standardized measure of the joint variability of two variables.
+It only takes on values _between -1 and 1_.

+    * _1_ : That means one variable is perfectly explained by the other.
+    * _(-1)_ : This is also explaining the other one perfectly, but they move in opposite directions.
+    * _0_ : They are independent variables.

 #### Shape
 * **Skewness**: Measure the asymmetry that indicates whether the observations in a dataset are concentrated on one side.
-    * Positive: the outliers are to the right (long tail to the right in the distribution graph).
+    * _Positive_ : the outliers are to the right (long tail to the right in the distribution graph).
-    * Negative: the outliers are to the left.
+    * _Negative_ : the outliers are to the left.

-### Choosing Specific Descriptive Statistics to Calculate
-Examples of helpful and informative descriptive statistics methods include but are not limited to the previous section.
-Any or all of these might be helpful in our project, and it's largely a matter of both preference and relevance when deciding which ones we might calculate in order to serve our goals.

-It's not always obvious which statistics would be the best choice for our particular project, but we can ask ourselves a few questions what will lead to useful choices:

-1. **How much data is there, and how much of it is relevant?**

-This is usually fairly straightforward to answer.
-If the project concerns only a subset of the data, then we should find the totals for that subset as well.

-2. **What are the one or two most relevant aspects of the data with respect to project?**

-Think about our project, lool at a few individual data points, and ask, "Which part do I care about the most?"

-3. **Considering the most relevant aspects, what do typical data points look like?**

-Take the answer to question 2 and calculate some summary statistics on the values corresponding to those aspects.

-4. **Considering the most relevant aspects, what do the most extreme data points look like?**

-This is similar question 3, but instead of looking at typical values, looks at extreme values such as maximum and minimum.
-When looking at extreme values, are there any values so hight or so lowe that they don't make sense?
-How many values are outside a reasonable range?
-For categorical or other non-numeric data, what are the most common and least common categories?
-Are all of these meaningful and useful to subsequent analysis?

 ## Exploratory Data Analysis
 _Table and graphs_ can convey information more thoroughly and more quickly at times than pure text.
 Producing tables and graphs and keeping them for reference throughout your project is a good idea.